-With a geographically and technologically diverse portfolio of Mature Projects, including 3.7 GW of generation capacity and 3.0 GWh of energy storage capacity as of the Approval Date, we enjoy the benefits of steady cash flow from our Operational Projects and significant visibility into our growth from our Mature Projects under construction, in pre-construction, or contracted with signed PPAs.
+With a geographically and technologically diverse portfolio of Mature Projects, including 4.0 GW of generation capacity and 2.1 GWh of energy storage capacity as of the Approval Date, we enjoy the benefits of steady cash flow from our Operational Projects and significant visibility into our growth from our Mature Projects under construction, in pre-construction, or contracted with signed PPAs.

-As of the Approval Date, approximately 82% of the capacity of our Mature Projects was contracted with an average remaining PPA term of 18 years.
-Furthermore, approximately 30% of the capacity of our Mature Projects is contracted under inflation-linked PPAs, which we believe could supply us with an additional source of revenue growth based on the current inflationary environment.
+As of the Approval Date, approximately 76% of the capacity of our Mature Projects was contracted with an average remaining PPA term of 18 years.
+Furthermore, approximately 28% of the capacity of our Mature Projects was contracted under inflation-linked PPAs, which we believe could supply us with an additional source of revenue growth based on the current inflationary environment.
 In select markets where electricity prices are expected to remain elevated over the medium to long-term, such as Spain, we sell electricity under the Merchant Model.
 In such markets, we carefully and strategically take on exposure to Merchant Risk but are entering into short-term hedging agreements to actively manage that exposure.
-As of the Approval Date, approximately 15% of the capacity
+As of the Approval Date, approximately 20% of the capacity of our Mature Projects is exposed to Merchant Risk.
+We believe that these projects have the potential to generate profits on a per MW basis that is superior to the profits that could be achieved under a PPA in such markets.